FardinAhsanSakib/Integer---FrontEnd-Web-Dev-Project/README.md

-# Integer---Front-End-Web-Dev-
+# Integer
-Integer is a simple demo project made for an interview in Integer Inc.
+Integer is a simple demo frontend project made for Integer Inc.
 Used - HTML ,CSS, Bootstrap